mmotti/adguard-home-filters/README.md

 ## Custom subscriptions for AdGuard Home
-Filters, Hosts, Regexps and Whitelist compiled from various sources for use with AdGuard Home.
+Filters and Regexps compiled from various sources for use with AdGuard Home.